hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 R Data objects.
 You may have already seen ‘.RData’ files in your folders before if you ever click ‘yes’ when closing out of RStudio asks you to save your workspace.
-What this does is save everything in your environment to a file with a ‘.RData’ extention in your project directory, and then every time you open your project it reloads everything that was in the environment.
+What this does is save everything in your environment to a file with a ‘.RData’ extension in your project directory, and then every time you open your project it reloads everything that was in the environment.
 This however is often poor practice, as it prevents you from writing reproducible code and all those variables start racking up storage space on your computer.
+We recommend changing this setting by going to Global Options and under ‘Workspace’ set ‘Save workspace to .RData on exit’ to ‘**Never**’.

 However, there are times you may want to save your variables as R files, such as when you have a set of variables you want to quickly re-load at